View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - runny or stuffy nose, sneezing

 - itchy, watery eyes

 - lightheadedness, dizziness, fainting

-Even if previous reactions have been mild, someone with a food allergy is always at risk of a serious reaction called anaphylaxis, which can be life threatening and requires immediate medical attention.
-In some children, even touching or inhaling a food they are allergic to can result in anaphylaxis.
+Even if previous reactions have been mild, someone with a food allergy is always at risk of a serious reaction called anaphylaxis.
+This can be life-threatening and needs immediate medical care.
+In some children, even touching or inhaling a food they are allergic to can cause anaphylaxis.

 Students who have food allergies may need to:

 - carry an epinephrine auto-injector for emergencies

 - go to the school nurse to take medicine or assess reactions

 - have special seating accommodations during lunch to avoid exposure to allergens like peanuts